WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## UX

-Initialism for User Experience.
+Initialism for *User Experience*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations]().